 Members of the public may participate by phone or Zoom or may submit comments by email at info@bayareametro.gov by 5:00 p.m. the day before the scheduled meeting date.
-Please include the committee or board meeting name and agenda item number in the subject line.
+Please include the committee or board meeting name in the subject line.
 Due to the current circumstances there may be limited opportunity to address comments during the meeting.
 All comments received will be submitted into the record.
+The ABAG Administrative Committee may act on any item on the agenda.
+The ABAG Administrative Committee will meet jointly with the MTC Planning Committee.
+The meeting is scheduled to begin at 9:40 a.m. or immediately following the preceding MTC committee meeting.